 In total, there are three (3) soil series that are considered prime farmland or soils of statewide importance within the substation site boundary.
 Because prime farmland or soils of statewide importance are present on this site, GTC initiated correspondence with NRCS on behalf of RUS through the completion of the AD-1006 form in keeping with the requirements of the Farmland Protection Policy Act (Code of Federal Regulations, 7 CFR 658).
 NRCS completed the AD-1006 form, which is found in Appendix D. Per NRCS, prime farmland soils occur within 3.2-acres of the project site boundary, and soils of statewide importance occur within 6.9-acres of the project site boundary.
-Cecil sandy clay loam, 2 to 6 percent slopes, moderately eroded (CeB2) and Lloyd sandy loam, 2 to 6 percent slopes, moderately eroded (LdB2) are classified as a prime farmland soils and occur within the proposed area of disturbance.
+Cecil sandy clay loam, 2 to 6 percent slopes, moderately eroded (LdB2) are classified as a prime farmland soils and occur within the proposed area of disturbance.
 This is a conversion of approximately 0.01% of farmland in Morgan County.
 (See Figure 13.0)